Emergence of cosmic space in Tsallis modified gravity from equilibrium and non-equilibrium thermodynamic perspective: Emergence of cosmic space in Tsallis modified gravity from non-equilibrium perspective

-\subsection{Emergence of Cosmic Space from Non-equilibrium Description of the Clausius Relation}
+\subsection{Emergence of cosmic space from non-equilibrium description of the Clausius relation}

-In this section, we will show that, the same form of the law of emergence can be obtained from the Clausius relation, an alternative form of the first law of thermodynamics.
-Substituting the expressions for the horizon entropy $S_{\scaleto{A}{3.5pt}}$ \eqref{TE_NEQ}, the entropy production term $d_{\scaleto{P}{3.5pt}}S_{\scaleto{A}{3.5pt}}$ \eqref{EP_NEQ_EQ5}, and the non-equilibrium energy dissipation term $\mathcal{E}$ into the non-equilibrium extension of the Clausius relation \eqref{CR_NEQ_1} will result in
+In this section, we will show that the same form of the law of emergence can be obtained from the Clausius relation, an alternative form of the first law of thermodynamics.
+Substituting the expressions for the horizon entropy $S_{\scaleto{A}{3.5pt}}$~\eqref{TE_NEQ}, the entropy production term $d_{\scaleto{P}{3.5pt}}S_{\scaleto{A}{3.5pt}}$~\eqref{EP_NEQ_EQ5}, and the non-equilibrium energy dissipation term $\mathcal{E}$ into the non-equilibrium extension of the Clausius relation~\eqref{CR_NEQ_1} will result in

-Using the continuity equation, the above equation can be reduced to the equation \eqref{EP_NEQ_EQ7} and then by following the steps mentioned in the section \ref{sec:2A} we can obtain the law of emergence of cosmic space in Tsallis modified gravity.
-Hence, it is possible to obtain the same law of emergence cosmic space in Tsallis modified gravity from both the non-equilibrium unified first law and the Clausius relation.
-In the non-equilibrium treatment, we started with rewriting the Tsallis entropy in the Bekenstein-Hawking entropy form \eqref{TE_NEQ} with an $G_{\scaleto{\text{eff}}{3.5pt}}$ by defining $\gamma=\frac{(n\Omega_{n})^{1-\delta}}{4G\delta}$.
-Even if the $\gamma$ is not in the simple specified form, the above formulation will be valid since it is possible to define a $G_{\scaleto{\text{eff}}{3.5pt}}$ such that Tsallis entropy takes the form \eqref{TE_NEQ}.
+Using the continuity equation~\eqref{CE_NEQ} and the Friedmann equation~\eqref{FLRW1_NEQ}, the above equation can be reduced to the equation~\eqref{EP_NEQ_EQ7}.
+Then by following the steps mentioned in section~\ref{sec:2A}, we can obtain the law of emergence of cosmic space in Tsallis modified gravity.
+Hence, it is possible to obtain the same law of emergence in Tsallis modified gravity from both the non-equilibrium unified first law and the Clausius relation.
+In the non-equilibrium treatment, we started with rewriting the Tsallis entropy in the Bekenstein-Hawking entropy form~\eqref{TE_NEQ} with $G_{\scaleto{\text{eff}}{3.5pt}}=G\beta \tilde{r}^{n-1-(n-1)\beta}_{\scaleto{A}{3.5pt}}$ by defining $\gamma=\frac{(n\Omega_{n})^{1-\beta}}{4G\beta}$.
+Even if the $\gamma$ is not in the simple specified form, the above formulation will be valid since it is possible to define $G_{\scaleto{\text{eff}}{3.5pt}}$ such that Tsallis entropy takes the form~\eqref{TE_NEQ}.